aforward/writing/blog/continuous-testing-with-elixir.md

 There is great power in having your tests always run, all the time when writing code, it stops the minor interruptions.

-First, let’s start a new Elixir app.
+First, let's start a new Elixir app.
 If you are new to elixir then first check out the many resources to get started.
 I also published a very small example on GitHub, if you prefer to look at code than read articles.

 ```elixir
 $ mix new my_app